 Last year I wrote about Singapore in this post – laying out an optimal itinerary for a one-day layover in the city.
 I talked a little about hotels too and mentioned our two favorites – the Fullerton Hotel and the Fullerton Bay Hotel.
 The other hotels we’ve stayed it just weren’t as good, mainly because they’re located away from the Marina area and closer to the shopping district (fun fact: we’re not into shopping).
 And as a result, I never enjoyed visiting the city.
 Now that we’ve figured out where to stay, we love stopping for a day or two on our way back from other Asian destinations.
 And yes, we need to actually plan a few days in Singapore next time.
 We never get to all of the things we want to do.

 At that time I wrote that post, I had stayed at both hotels once, and they were both excellent, but for different reasons.
 The Fullerton Hotel is historic, perfectly-located behind the Merlion in the building that used to be the city’s main post office.
 If you watch Crazy Rich Asians, you’ll see the hotel several times, including right across the Singapore River from the first proposal scene.
-I’ve now returned to Singapore with my entire family, and we had such a great stay at the Fullerton Hotel that I want to expand a little on why this is the ONLY place you should consider staying next time you’re there.
+I’ve now returned to Singapore two more times, with my entire family and with my 9-year-old, and we had such great stays at the Fullerton Hotel that I want to expand a little on why this is the ONLY place you should consider staying next time you’re there.
 And no, they’re not paying me to write this!

-The Five Reasons Why the Fullerton Hotel is the Best Hotel in Singapore
+The Seven Reasons Why the Fullerton Hotel is the Best Hotel in Singapore

 I’ve always been partial to iconic hotels, and The Fullerton Hotel is the definition of Iconic – literally a National Monument.
 The hotel sits on the site of the original Singapore Stone, dating back 1,000 years, and was then the site of Fort Fullerton.
 The current building opened in 1928 and served as Singapore’s main post office until 1996.
 During WWII the building became a makeshift hospital and then the local headquarters of Japan’s military.
 And along the way it was also Singapore’s main lighthouse (which is now the hotel’s Lighthouse Restaurant).
 I highly encourage you to read the Wikipedia entry on the hotel before you visit, and to look at the historical photos all around the hotel.
 And there’s an entire section of the lobby (The Fullerton Heritage Gallery) that’s dedicated to the hotel’s history, including interactive exhibits for kids.